GeorgeOG34/BD1/README.md

 # BD1
 BD1 version 1.
-A poorly 3D printed robot that vaguely resembles BD1 from Jedi Star Wars Fallen Order
+A poorly 3D printed robot that vaguely resembles BD1 from Jedi Star Wars Fallen Order Here is what it currently looks like: https://imgur.com/a/l0Rq1Mq

 Currently this bot is equiped with a 32Longx8High LED matrix, an ultrasonic sensor, a picamera and two servos.
 The bot is controlled via discord, however some things are also automated.